¡Happy Holidays mi Gente!

 Today you will hear countless other stories.
 Stories of death and unspeakable cruelty.
 You will no doubt hear stories justifying, in the name of global economics or religion, the starvation and killing of innocent men, women, and children.
 You will see or read approximately 80,000 messages today bombarding you with the agenda to get you to buy something -- most of it will fly under the radar of your awareness.
 But if you remember anything, remember this story because it is true and it speaks to who we really are and the essence of what it means to be a human being.

-Most of all, remember the contrasts between the two parts of this post today.
+But most of all, remember the contrasts between the two part of this post today.
 The first part emphasizes difference and domination, the second part reinforces what is good in all of us, regardless of what or who we believe in.

 My name is Eddie and I’m in recovery from civilization…